sanchez2194/Project-1/README.md

 - As a Basic userr I want:
     - A haircut
-    - Conienient location
+    - Convienient location
     - Fair Price

 - As a Intermediate user I want:
     - Styled haircut
-    - Basic Grroming
+    - Basic Grooming
-    - Fair Pricce
+    - Fair Price
-    - Conienient location
+    - Convienient location

 - As a Special ocassion user I want: